Kelly Ripa Admits She Had ‘Baby Fever’ After Meeting Andy Cohen’s Newborn Son, Benjamin

 “He is causing women all over my life to start re-ovulating.
 Kelly came over, her body was responding in ways — I was like, Whoa!’ … I do have to calm the ladies down a little bit.”

-Kelly replied by telling Andy that he really does make her make her think that she wants another child before backtracking and saying that he has “fooled” her into wanting another.
-Back in February, Cohen shared the great news with his Instagram followers that he was proud father to a 9 pounds, 2 ounce bundle of joy.
+Kelly replied by telling Andy that he really does make her think that she wants another child before backtracking and saying that he has “fooled” her into wanting another.
+Back in February, Cohen shared the great news with his Instagram followers that he was a proud father to a 9-pound-2-ounce bundle of joy.

 “I’m in love.
 And speechless.
 And eternally grateful to an incredible surrogate.
 And I’m a dad.
 Wow,” he wrote on the post.